evolutionlandorg/docs/developers/README.md

 # Developers

 Evolution Land is owned by players and created by developers.
 Any developer, no matter you are a designer, front-end engineer, or smart contract developer, you can find contribute and help the world evolve.
+The [incentive](/overview/referral-program#smart-contract-based-referral) is built into the base smart contracts.

 ## UI